-For many RNs, the path to higher benefits and specialization begins with earning their Master of Science in Nursing degree (or MSN).
-In fact, many of the highest-paid nursing jobs require an MSN degree.
+For many RNs, the path to higher benefits and specialization begins with earning their Master of Science in Nursing (or MSN).
+In addition, many of the highest-paid nursing jobs require an MSN degree.

-For this reason, we created a new series of career guides to highlight the top nursing professions that require an MSN degree.
+For this reason, we created a new series of career guides highlighting the top nursing professions requiring an MSN degree.

-Continue reading to learn how to become a nurse midwife, as well as the duties, requirements, and benefits of this honorable profession.
+Continue reading to learn how to become a Nurse Midwife and the duties, requirements, and benefits of this honorable profession.

 Nurse Midwife Definition